 Every year the Town of Shutesbury holds a local election in the spring to select town officers.
 Traditionally this election occurs on the same day as Annual Town Meeting, but they are two separate events with different procedures and rules.
 Shutesbury voters can cast a ballot by mail or at the polls on Election Day.

-Vote by Mail Application
+How to submit your Vote by Mail Application:

 Information for Candidates